mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 WHERE id = 1 AND version = 1
 ```

+-   Version number is used to check for conflicts
-Application verifies number of updated rows and aborts if necessary.
+-   Application verifies number of updated rows (returned from DB), if that is 0 we know that a conflict has occurred and we can roll back the transaction

-Deadlocks possible if not always locking in same order!
+Note: DB-level locks are still acquired when performing the actual update!
+This can lead to DB deadlocks if you're not careful.

 ```sql
 --Transaction A                 -- Transaction B